 For National Insurance a Section 8 Decision (COG915155) will be needed to give the employer the right to appeal.

 It is important that whenever Reg 80 Determinations or Section 8 decisions are issued that consideration is also given to issuing a formal determination for any penalty that may be due (COG915150 and COG915155).

 Whereas a Regulation 80 Determination protects HMRCs claim to the PAYE due/disputed this is not the case with a Section 8 Decision.
 This only provides the Employer/Engager the right to appeal the decision.
 Caseworkers must also consider protecting HMRCs claim to NIC by issuing a Protective Claim preceded by the appropriate warning letter (COG915225).

-In all cases the ES&I will be responsible for raising all Reg 80 Determinations, Section 8 decisions.
+In all cases Employment Status & Intermediaries (ES&I) will be responsible for raising all Reg 80 Determinations, Section 8 decisions.

 Guidance on issuing Regulation 80 Determinations is in the PAYE Manual (PAYE) at PAYE54030 onwards.
 The process at COG915165 should be followed.